basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 unavailable, for example, no strongly consistent operations on that object can succeed.

-While Riak uses an N of 3 by default, bear in mind that **higher values of N will allow for more fault tolerance**.
+While Riak uses N=3 by default, bear in mind that **higher values of N will allow for more fault tolerance**.
 The table below shows the number of allowable missing replicas for assorted values of N:

 Replicas | Allowable missing replicas :--------|:--------------------------